markekraus/PSRAW/docs/Module/about_RedditOAuthToken.md

 ```

 ## RateLimitRemaining
 This is the number of API requests remaining before this Access Token will be rate limited.
 Reddit allows for `60` API calls per minute.
-If this reaches `0`, then the Access Token is rate limited and functions will sleep untile the Rate Limit period is reset.
+If this reaches `0`, then the Access Token is rate limited and functions will sleep until the Rate Limit period is reset.

 ```yaml
 Name: RateLimitRemaining